 Air cooling area

 These include in Europe Germany.
 England, the North France ( Beaujolais.
 Burgundy.
 Champagne and Loire ), the Switzerland and Austria, as well as overseas Canada, the New England states on the east coast of the United States, the southernmost part of Chile, Parts California (Anderson Valley, Carneros), the Cape in South Africa, the Australian Tasmania island and the southern tip of the northern main island New Zealand, The average temperature is below 16 ° Celsius.
-For this area are aromatic white wines from early ripening grape varieties typical.
+For this area aromatic white wines from early ripening grape varieties are typical.

 Between climate area

 These include Bordeaux and the northern one Rhone Valley in France, Rioja in Spain, the Tuscany and large areas in northern Italy, the Napa Valley in California and the south of Western Australia.
 The average temperature is between 16 and 18.5 ° Celsius.
 Here grow mainly dark, alcohol-rich red wines.

 These include southern France, the Portuguese Douro Valley, the island Madeira, Southern Italy, large parts of Spain, as well as parts of South Australia.
 The average temperatures are between 18.5 and 21 ° Celsius.
 These areas are particularly predestined for sweet-tasting sweet wines.